staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 If you are hit by at least one of the problems I described above and feel the pain you should talk to your boss to [sponsoring my free time efforts](https://github.com/sponsors/staabm), so I can spend more time on it, and you have less problems to deal with in your daily job.

+Your task to upgrade your employers codebases to PHP 8.4 may be already in the pipeline :-).

 ### What's already done?

 #### Narrow types by PHP_VERSION_ID